These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 11. Data Transfer

-- The contractual relationship of Eperoto and the User will be governed by and interpreted under the laws of Sweden, without regard to its conflict of laws principles.
+14.1.
+The DPA will be governed by and interpreted under the laws of Sweden, without regard to its conflict of laws principles.

-- Any dispute, controversy or claim arising out of or in connection with Data Processing Agreement, or the breach, termination, or invalidity thereof, shall be adjudicated according to the provisions set out in Section 10 of the General Terms and Conditions.
+14.2.
+Any dispute, controversy or claim arising out of or in connection with DPA, or the breach, termination, or invalidity thereof, shall be adjudicated according to the provisions set out in Section 12 of the General Terms and Conditions or in the Software as a Service Agreement.

-- Court proceedings for exercising the right to receive compensation may be brought before the courts competent under the laws of Sweden or in the Member State where the data subject has his or her habitual residence.
+14.3.
+Court proceedings for exercising the right to receive compensation may however be brought before the courts competent under the laws of Sweden or in the Member State where a data subject has his or her habitual residence.